JoshTumath/joshtumath-11ty/src/posts/2012-09-11-web-browsers-windows-rt-and-the-eu-what-its-really-about.md

 ---
-title: 'Web browsers, Windows RT and the EU: what it''s really about'
+title: "Web browsers, Windows RT and the EU: what it's really about"
 date: '2012-09-11'
 tags:
   - web
   - microsoft
 ---

 As you no doubt already know, Microsoft has had a number of spats with the European Union this past summer.
 While they sorted out the disappearance of the browser ballot screen on Windows 7 SP1 and Windows 8, a more recent issue still remains.
 However, this issue is not with Windows 8 as such, but, rather, Microsoft’s newest operating system: the confusingly named Windows RT.
 While this OS may look the same as Windows 8 on the covers, underneath it actually runs on the ARM processor architecture and therefore cannot run desktop apps.